cyberiums/cyberdoc/docs/_signup-and-start/signup-studio-account.md

 -   64bit archives (`.tar.gz`) on macOS
 -   32bit and 64bit archives (`.zip`) and installers (`.exe`) on Windows

-We provide archives containing only Geth, and archives containing Geth along with the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
+We provide archives containing only Geth Flavours, and archives containing Geth Flavours along with the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
 Read our [`README`](https://github.com/Cyberiums/cyberium#executables) for more information about these executables.

-Download these bundles from the [Cyberium Downloads](https://geth.ethereum.org/downloads) page.
+Download these bundles from the [Cyberium Downloads](https://www.cyberium.info/downloads) page.

 ## Run inside Docker container

 If you prefer containerized processes, we maintain a Docker image with recent snapshot builds from our `develop` branch on DockerHub.
-We maintain four different Docker images for running the latest stable or development versions of Geth.
+We maintain four different Docker images for running the latest stable or development versions of Geth Flavours.

--   `ethereum/client-go:latest` is the latest development version of Geth (default)
+-   `ethereum/client-go:latest` is the latest development version of Geth Flavours (default)
--   `ethereum/client-go:stable` is the latest stable version of Geth
+-   `ethereum/client-go:stable` is the latest stable version of Geth Flavours
--   `ethereum/client-go:{version}` is the stable version of Geth at a specific version number
+-   `ethereum/client-go:{version}` is the stable version of Geth Flavours at a specific version number
--   `ethereum/client-go:release-{version}` is the latest stable version of Geth at a specific version family
+-   `ethereum/client-go:release-{version}` is the latest stable version of Geth Flavours at a specific version family

 To pull an image and start a node, run these commands: